1967 Opium War: Aftermath

 The resultant embarrassing bad publicity from the opium war brought on a Thai crackdown on all the Kuomintang remaining on their northern border.
 Prior to the 1967 Opium War, the Thais and KMT had preserved a fiction that the Chinese were civilian refugees seeking asylum.
 After the Chinese exposure caused by the battle at Ban Khwan, the Royal Thai Army began strictly supervising the Kuomintang units, insisting that their commanders be accountable for their troops.
-Eventually, the Thais would quietly legitimize the KMT as paramilitary units.
+Eventually, the Thais would quietly legitimise the KMT as paramilitary units.
 The KMT's revenue from the opium trade was much diminished; their 15-year control of the smuggling routes, collecting their "transit tax", had ended with the fighting at Ban Khwan.

 On the other hand, Khun Sa's bid for supremacy in opium dealing had come to naught.
 He had lost his $500,000 investment; his army had been defeated and humiliated.
 His troopers began to quit him; by late 1968, more than half of his 2,000 man army had deserted.
-When he tried to ally himself with Shan insurgents, Burmese military intelligence clapped him in jail.
+When he tried to ally himself with Shan insurgents, Burmese military intelligence put him in jail.
 However, when Khun Sa retired in 1971, he was still wealthy.

 With his initial huge haul of confiscated opium, and his newly won control of opium traffic into Laos, General Ouane improved his refineries.
 At the time of the 1967 Opium War, they were turning out morphine base; some of that was further refined into crude but smokeable Number 3 Globe heroin.
 Within two years of the war, highly refined injectable Number 4 Globe heroin was being produced.
 Ouane's product now spread beyond its prior Asian market, to be smuggled into and sold in the United States and Europe.
 Not least among his markets was disaffected American troops in Vietnam.